Early Warning Press Release Regarding Investment in Red Lake Gold Inc.

-Vancouver, British Columbia--(Newsfile Corp. - August 18, 2019) - Mr. Ryan Kalt today announced that he has acquired an aggregate of 660,500 common shares of Red Lake Gold Inc. (CSE: RGLD) ("RGLD" or the "Company").
-Mr. Kalt acquired the shares, both personally and through a company wholly-owned by Mr. Kalt (Kalt Industries Ltd.), by way of a series of open-market purchases made on the Canadian Securities Exchange between August 9, 2019, and August 16, 2019, under which Mr. Kalt paid an aggregate of $119,942.50, representing an average price of $0.1816 per share.
-Collectively, the 660,500 shares acquired by Mr. Kalt represent approximately 2.60% of the issued and outstanding common shares of the Company.
+Vancouver, British Columbia--(Newsfile Corp. - August 22, 2019) - Mr. Ryan Kalt today announced that he has acquired an aggregate of 541,500 common shares of Red Lake Gold Inc. (CSE: RGLD) ("RGLD" or the "Company").
+Mr. Kalt acquired the shares through a company wholly-owned by Mr. Kalt (Phoenix Mining Corp.), by way of a series of open-market purchases made on the Canadian Securities Exchange between August 19, 2019, and August 22, 2019, under which Mr. Kalt paid an aggregate of $105,146.30, representing an average price of $0.1942 per share.
+Collectively, the 541,500 shares acquired by Mr. Kalt represent approximately 2.13% of the issued and outstanding common shares of the Company.

 The shares were acquired by Mr. Kalt for investment purposes.
 Mr. Kalt may acquire additional securities of RGLD either on the open market or through private acquisitions or sell securities of RGLD either on the open market or through private dispositions in the future depending on market conditions, reformulation of plans and/or other relevant factors.
 Other than the foregoing, Mr. Kalt does not have plans or any future intentions which relate to or would result in any of the other foregoing matters.